 Nicotine Replacement Therapy:

-NRT includes assessing the needs of the patient and if necessary, prescribing certain medications that may aid in abstinence from nicotine such as: nicotine patches, lozenges, gum, and or other forms of medication that may reduce the desire for nicotine.
+For anyone that is trying to quit smoking or using nicotine products, we can help!
+NRT includes assessing the needs of the individual and if necessary, prescribing certain medications that may aid in abstinence from nicotine such as:

-Attached to our Outpatient Clinic, our Integrated Care Opioid Treatment Center offers Methadone as a Medication for Opioid Use Disorder (MOUD).
-Not only is MOUD one of the most researched medical treatments for any chronic disease in the world, but it is also the most researched treatment for substance use disorders.
+Attached to our Elmira, NY Outpatient Clinic, our Integrated Care Opioid Treatment Program offers Methadone as a Medication for Opioid Use Disorder (MOUD).
+Additionally, not only is MOUD one of the most researched medical treatments for any chronic disease in the world, but it is also the most researched treatment for substance use disorders.

 Facilitated by Medical Providers, clients will visit daily for their single dose medication as part of this treatment plan.
 Taken daily, methadone helps to fight cravings, reduce withdrawal, and assist clients in achieving their recovery goals.